qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

    order to locate a relevant set of GCP points.

 #.
 With the |moveGCPPoint| tool, you can move the GCPs in both the canvas and the
-   georefering window, if you need to correct them.
+   georeferencing window, if you need to correct them.

 .. _figure_georeferencer_add_points: